KDE/documentation-develop-kde-org/content/hig/patterns-command/drawer.md

 weight: 2
 ---

-Drawers don\'t take away any room from the content, but they do require user interaction to become visible, and should therefore not be used for controls that are part of an application\'s main tasks.
+Drawers don't take away any room from the content, but they do require user interaction to become visible, and should therefore not be used for controls that are part of an application's main tasks.

 Global Drawer
 -------------